Extensions

 You should build your custom sandbox environment within a Python package, and then register an inspect_ai setuptools entry point.
 This will ensure that inspect loads your extension before it attempts to resolve a sandbox environment that uses your provider.

-For example, if your package was named inspect_package and your sandbox environment provider was exported from a source file named inspect_extensions.py at the root of your package, you would register it like this in pyproject.toml:
+For example, if your package was named inspect_package and your sandbox environment provider was exported from a source file named _registry.py at the root of your package, you would register it like this in pyproject.toml:

 [project.entry-points.inspect_ai]